GABCHENAIS/mypkg_Iris/README.md

 The goal of `mypkg` is to learn how to create a package and how to use GitHub.

+I want to create a conflict because I like arguing.

 ## Installation

 You can install the released version of mypkg\_Iris from